Qualifications and Training

 Q: What happens if my learner or I lose TCL materials?

-Q: If I buy materials can I receive reimbursement?
+Q: If I buy materials, can I receive reimbursement?

 Q: What if my learner and I do not work well together?

 A: Every now and then a match simply is not compatible.
 However, as literacy tutoring is not an easy task, we ask that you stay with your learner for at least several months to see if a better relationship can develop before asking for a change.
 That same expectation applies to the learner.
+Again, this should be discussed with the Literacy Volunteers Program Coordinator.